jamoma/JamomaCore/ReadMe.txt

 Change Log
-The change log can be found at http://code.google.com/p/ttblue/wiki/ChangeLog
+The (outdated) change log can be found at http://code.google.com/p/ttblue/wiki/ChangeLog